 It was a glorious time.
 We strolled along the paths, taking time to read the interpretive signs posted along the way.
 You could tell that the staff took an extraordinary amount of time to make this place a pleasure to visit.
 It took several hours to walk the trails.
 The afternoon, picnic lunch under at the Pavilion was just the thing after a walk.
 Since we were so close to Yellville we drove over to take a look at the Crooked Creek Waterway at the city park.
 Once there we walked along their trail also.
 Really a nice place!

 Wednesday: The forecast was for rain all day and it did not disappoint.
-We got up early and tried to wall the Mill Creek Trail but we only got part way when it started to sprinkle.
+We got up early and tried to walk the Mill Creek Trail but we only got part way when it started to sprinkle.
 Heading back to the car we thought a trip down to Jasper and a look around town plus lunch at the Ozark Cafe could not be a bad decision.
 We were not disappointed!
 Carolyn found some really fine pieces at Spring Street Arts, one of the studios.
 We headed back to Harrison, stopping at a friends house to view their gardens and Buster the dog.

 Some Of The Wildflowers We Saw While Walking This Week